Frequently Asked Questions

 Yes, we sell dogs as puppies.

-We only breed the Formosan Black (see Blake), the indigenous black dog we technically refer to as the Formosan Takasago Canis, which you see in many of the pictures.
-In Mandarin, you can call the dog breed a Gaoshan Tugou.
+We only raise the Formosan Black (see Blake), the indigenous black dog we technically refer to as the Formosan Takasago Canis, which you see in many of the pictures.
+In Mandarin, you can call the dog species a Gaoshan Tugou.
 It is about the size of a beagle.

 Read about some of the defining traits and the history of the Formosan Black.